Sreekanth-SP/Sample_DI_Project/README.md

 # Sample_Dependency Injection_Project
 ---
-> ### It is a sample Dependency Injection Project
+> ### It is a sample Dependency Injection Project without using Spring Annotations
 ---
-* It is the comparison of tight coupling and slightly better than the first code.
+* It is a comparison of tight coupling and is slightly better than the first code.
 ---
-> `Tight coupling refers to a situation where two or more software components are closely connected and depend on each other to function properly.
-Loose coupling, on the other hand, means that the components are less dependent on each other and can operate more independently`
+> ` Tight coupling refers to a situation where two or more software components are closely connected and depend on each other to function properly.
+Loose coupling, on the other hand, means that the components are less dependent on each other and can operate more independently `
 ---
 ### Benefits of Dependency Injection
 Dependency Injection offers several advantages in software development:

-* **Loose Coupling** : Dependencies between components are reduced, making the code more maintainable and easier to test.
+* **Loose Coupling**: Dependencies between components are reduced, making the code more maintainable and easier to test.
-* **Flexibility**: Dependencies can be easily swapped or modified, allowing for greater flexibility in the system's behavior.
+* **Flexibility**: Dependencies can be easily swapped or modified, allowing for greater flexibility in the system's behaviour.
 * **Testability**: Components can be easily tested in isolation by providing mock or stub implementations for their dependencies.
 * **Reusability**: Components can be reused in different contexts by injecting different implementations of their dependencies.
 * **Modularity**: Dependencies are explicit, making it easier to understand and reason about the codebase.